saidvandeklundert/saidvandeklundert.github.io/_posts/2019-09-2-juniper-cisco_ios_xr_6vpe.md

 Closing thoughts.
 =================

-Have not wrestled with it in production yet but setting up 6VPE accross Juniper MX and Cisco IOS XR in a lab is easy enough.
+Have not wrestled with it in production yet, but setting up 6VPE accross Juniper MX and Cisco IOS XR in a lab is easy enough.
 As was the case with the regular MPLS L3VPN, even though the configuration constructs vary and some details differ, the underlying technology is the same.